MUTHINEEDISANJANA/Password-Manager/Password-Manager Code/README.md

 For a full list of changes, read the [CHANGELOG](CHANGELOG.md) document. \
 For a full list of keyboard shortcuts, see [KeyboardShortcuts.adoc](./docs/topics/KeyboardShortcuts.adoc)

-## Building KeePassXC

-Detailed instructions are available in the [Build and Install](./INSTALL.md) page and in the [Wiki](https://github.com/keepassxreboot/keepassxc/wiki/Building-KeePassXC).

-## Contributing

-We are always looking for suggestions on how to improve KeePassXC.
-If you find any bugs or have an idea for a new feature, please let us know by opening a report in the [issue tracker](https://github.com/keepassxreboot/keepassxc/issues) on GitHub, or join us on [Matrix community channel](https://matrix.to/#/!zUxwGnFkUyycpxeHeM:matrix.org?via=matrix.org) or [Matrix development channel](https://matrix.to/#/!RhJPJPGwQIFVQeXqZa:matrix.org?via=matrix.org), or on IRC in [Libera.Chat](https://web.libera.chat/) channels #keepassxc and #keepassxc-dev.

-You may directly contribute your own code by submitting a pull request.
-Please read the [CONTRIBUTING](.github/CONTRIBUTING.md) document for further information.

-Contributors are required to adhere to the project's [Code of Conduct](CODE-OF-CONDUCT.md).

-## License

-KeePassXC code is licensed under GPL-2 or GPL-3.
-Additional licensing for third-party files is detailed in [COPYING](./COPYING).